 What is the CNBC Investing Club?

 Jim Cramer plays with an open hand and wants to help investors invest smarter.
+A former hedge

-Jim established the Trust in 2005 with a personal contribution of $3 million so that he could manage a real investment portfolio within the Trust as a teaching tool for managing your own stock portfolio, having his own money at risk, and share his investment ideas and trading strategy with viewers on CNBC and subscribers to his Investing Club.
+Jim established the Trust in 2005 with a personal contribution of $3 million so that he could manage a real investment portfolio within the Trust as a teaching tool for managing your stock portfolio, having his own money at risk, and sharing his investment ideas and trading strategy with viewers on CNBC and subscribers to his Investing Club.

 How Does CNBC Investing Club Work?

-The Club’s monthly scheduled meetings with Jim and his team are around 1 hour in length and review the holdings in the Charitable Trust and answer questions submitted by Club members.
+The Club’s monthly meetings with Jim and his team last about one hour.
+During these meetings, they review the holdings in the Charitable Trust and answer questions submitted by Club members.
+These live discussions will also be available to members after the event.

-Furthermore, members receive trade alert notifications 45 minutes before Jim makes a trade for his charitable Trust.
+As an added benefit, members receive trade alert notifications 45 minutes before Jim makes a trade for his charitable Trust.

 Key Features